 If statistical analyses have been carried out, please indicate if you feel they need to be assessed specifically by an additional reviewer with statistical expertise.

 - What are the strengths and weaknesses of the methods?

 Please comment on any improvements that could be made to the study design to enhance the quality of the results.
 If any additional experiments are required, please give details.
 If novel experimental techniques were used please pay special attention to their reliability and validity.

 - Have the authors followed best-practices in reporting standards?

 This is an essential component as ease of reproducibility and usability are key criteria for manuscript publication.
 Have the authors followed and used reporting checklists recommended by the Biosharing network and if the methods are amenable, have the authors used workflow management systems such as Galaxy, Taverna or one of the many related systems listed on MyExperiment?
 We can also host these in our Giga-Galaxy server if they currently do not have a home.

 - Can the writing, organization, tables and figures be improved?

 Although the editorial team may also assess the quality of the written English, please do comment if you consider the standard is below that expected for a scientific publication.

 If the manuscript is organized in such a manner that it is illogical or not easily accessible to the reader please suggest improvements.
 Please provide feedback on whether the data are presented in the most appropriate manner; for example, is a table being used where a graph would give increased clarity?
-Are the figures of a high enough quality to be published in their present form?
+Do the figures appear to be genuine, i.e. without evidence of manipulation, and of a high enough quality to be published in their present form?